Mpika3Likhwa/mzansi-builds/README.md

 * **Web Application URL:** having an unexpected problem deploying....
 * **API Swagger Documentation:** [[Swagger UI for the azure hosted API](https://mzansi-builds-api-e2g9fhhmbjf8fgaq.southafricanorth-01.azurewebsites.net/swagger/index.html)]

+FOR NOW:Run the web locally, it is connected to the api hosted on Azure

 ---

 ## Project Vision and Problem Statement